The Basics of Onboard Satellite TV

 In recent years marine satellite TV companies like Intellian, KVH and Raymarine have taken marine satellite TV, once featuring large domes with expensive systems and found only on superyachts, and brought it to the small boat owner.
 Satellite TV has become a lot more compact and affordable, with a range of antennas from about 12 1/2" to 33 1/2" in size.
-To choose a system, you need to consider a couple of questions, where you will be boating and which size of antenna is right for your boat.
+To choose a system, you need to consider a couple of questions: where will you be boating; and which size of antenna is right for your boat?

 Where are you headed?

-Where you’re going has a lot to do with which antenna you need.
+Where you are going has a lot to do with which antenna you need.
 Satellite TV broadcast spot beams are aimed at landmasses where the bulk of subscribers can be found, so the strength of their signals decreases as you travel away from land, and the further offshore you go, the larger the antenna you need.
 For example, Intellian’s i2 or the KVH TracVision M1 is a good choice if you’re just doing some inshore cruising.
-If you’re going further afield, consider the i3, i4 or M3ST antennas.
-But if you’re planning on doing some serious bluewater cruising or cruising northern latitudes then you may need to step up to the i4, i6 or M5.
+If you are going further afield, consider the i3, i4 or M3ST antennas.
+But if you’re planning on doing some serious bluewater cruising or cruising northern latitudes, then you may need to step up to the i4, i6 or M5.
 Use the colored lines on the footprint map (referencing Intellian’s antennas) as a general guide to determine the antenna size that best meets your needs, then visit the service provider’s web site to determine what programming is available.